ingcloud-fr/cks-labs/cks/INT-Istio_mTLS_with_PeerAuthentication/README.txt

 🧰 Context
 - ✅ Istio is **already installed**.
 - ✅ The namespace `team-app` already exists.
-- ✅ Three pods are pre-deployed in the `team-white` namespace:
+- ✅ Three pods are pre-deployed in the `team-app` namespace:
   - `httpbin`: a basic web server that listens on port 8080 with service `httpbin-svc`
   - `client`: a pod with sidecar, used to send HTTP requests to `httpbin`
   - `naked`: a pod **without the Istio sidecar**, used to test failure scenarios
+- ✅ You can test on /env endpoint : `http://httpbin-svc:8080/env`
-- 📁 The manifests used are stored in `/home/vagrant/manifests/` if you need to redeploy manually.
+- 📁 The manifests used are stored in `~/manifests/` if you need to redeploy manually.

 ✅ Expected: